geddy/geddy/docs/4-models.md

-Geddy uses the [Model](http://github.com/mde/model) module for its model layer.
+Nails uses the [Model](http://github.com/mde/model) module for its model layer.
 Model is an abstract ORM that is compatible with many different types of databases, including Postgres, in-memory, MongoDB and Riak.

 * * *